AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

   checkout main
   merge release/1.0.0
 ```
-This shows a lightweight GitFlow: feature branches merge into `develop`, release branches stabilize, and `main` gets tagged on release (tag not drawn).
+This shows a lightweight GitFlow: feature branches merge into `develop`, release branches stabilize, and `main` gets tagged on release (tag shown on the feature commit here for illustration).
 Open this file on GitHub or a Mermaid-capable viewer to render.

 ---